Tehama County Court Records

 Hours: Monday–Friday, 8:30 a.m.–4:30 p.m.

-The courthouse has five departments.
-Department 1 is on the first floor, and Departments 2 through 5 are on the second floor.
-Free parking is available in the lots surrounding the building.
-The facility is wheelchair accessible.
+The courthouse has five departments — Department 1 is on the first floor, and Departments 2 through 5 are on the second floor.
+Free parking is available in the surrounding lots, and the building is wheelchair accessible.

 Methods for Looking Up a Case:

-- In person — Visit the clerk’s office at the courthouse during business hours.
-Staff can assist with locating case information when you provide a case number, party name, or other identifying details.
+- In person — Visit the clerk's office during business hours.
+Staff can help locate case information if you provide a case number, party name, or other identifying details.
 Public access terminals are also available on-site for electronic lookups.

-- Online calendar — The court maintains an online calendar portal where upcoming hearing schedules can be searched.
-This does not provide full case file access but can confirm hearing dates and courtroom assignments.
+- Online calendar — The court maintains an online calendar portal where you can search upcoming hearing schedules.
+This doesn't give you full case file access, but it can confirm hearing dates and courtroom assignments.

 - Online payments — The court accepts online payments for fines and fees.
-A docket number (found on the courtesy notice) is required to access an account.
+You'll need a docket number, found on the courtesy notice, to access your account.

-- E-filing — The court accepts electronic filings through E-File CA for all case types except adoptions, covering initial and subsequent filings in civil, family, probate, and juvenile matters, as well as subsequent filings in criminal and traffic cases.
+- E-filing — The court accepts electronic filings through E-File CA for all case types except adoptions.
+This covers initial and subsequent filings in civil, family, probate, and juvenile matters, as well as subsequent filings in criminal and traffic cases.

 Copy Fees: